Bart Goor

 Bart Goor (/nl/; (Note: In isolation, Goor is pronounced /nl/.) born 9 April 1973) is a Belgian football manager and former professional international footballer who played as a left winger.
+Goor played for clubs including Anderlecht, Feyenoord, Genk, and Hertha Berlin.
+He enjoyed his most successful period at Anderlecht, with whom he became Belgian champion four times, among other achievements.

+From 1999 to 2008, he also played for the Belgium national team.
+He played a total of 78 international matches, scoring thirteen times and wearing the captain's armband 12 times.
+With the Red Devils, he participated in Euro 2000 in the Netherlands and Belgium and the 2002 World Cup in Japan and South Korea.

 Club career

 Geel

 Goor began his professional career representing K.F.C.
 Verbroedering Geel in 1991 having risen through the club's youth ranks.
 He spent six years at the Antwerp-based club, playing 142 league games for and scoring 27 goals for the club playing from a midfield position.

 Racing Genk

 Eventually, Goor caught the eye of Racing Genk and transferred there for the 1996–97 season.
 His first and only season at the club proved very successful, especially in goal return, the midfielder successfully netting with an average for the club of just over a goal every two games.

 Anderlecht

-His season at Genk obviously caught the eye of the R.S.C.
-Anderlecht hierarchy and Goor joined the Belgian giants, making his debut for his new side on 12 August 1997, in an eventual 2–0 victory over Ukrainian side Vorskla Poltava.
+His season at Genk obviously caught the eye of the RSC Anderlecht hierarchy and Goor joined the Belgian giants, making his debut for his new side on 12 August 1997, in an eventual 2–0 victory over Ukrainian side Vorskla Poltava.
 A month later, on 16 September, Goor netted his first Anderlecht goal, scoring the second goal for R.S.C. in a 4–3 win over SV Austria Salzburg.
 In this first term with Anderlecht, Goor completed 32 Belgian First Division games, scoring 8 goals – a downturn from his tally the previous year at Genk but an impressive feat nonetheless for a midfielder.

 Following this first season, Goor would go on to represent Anderlecht in all competitions, playing a regular role in the side's starting eleven.
 His most notable period in this first spell at Anderlecht was during the 2000–01 campaign, during which Anderlecht gained several high-profile victories over a host of big-name European clubs, such as Manchester United, Real Madrid and Lazio.
 In the 2–0 victory over Real, Goor got himself on the score-sheet.